Transfer to Other Colleges

-How credit for a course at FIDM transfers to another educational institution depends on how that college or university will accept the course and how clearly defined a student's transfer goal is.
-Students who wish to explore their transfer options should consult with FIDM's Articulation Officer at the Los Angeles campus or Transfer Advisors at the FIDM San Francisco, Orange County, and San Diego campuses.
+How credit for a course at FIDM transfers to another educational institution depends on how that college or university will accept the course and how clearly defined a student’s transfer goal is.
+Students who wish to explore their transfer options should consult with transfer advisors at FIDM's campuses in San Francisco, Orange County, and San Diego or with FIDM’s Articulation Officer on the Los Angeles campus.
 Students graduating from FIDM must complete the graduation requirements for their specific degree.
 FIDM requirements, however, do not necessarily meet all lower division or general education requirements for other colleges.
-FIDM currently maintains articulation agreements with selected colleges with the intent of enhancing a student's transfer opportunities.
+FIDM currently maintains articulation agreements with selected colleges with the intent of enhancing a student’s transfer opportunities.

-- CCA (California College of the Arts-San Francisco and Oakland campuses) (https://www.cca.edu/admissions/undergrad/transfer-credit)
+California College of the Arts (San Francisco and Oakland campuses)

 See Articulation Guidelines.
-Humanities and Science Curriculum articulated for B.A.
-B.F.A. and B.ARC degrees; Interior Design curriculum articulated for B.F.A. degree.
+Humanities and Science Curriculum articulated for B.A.; B.F.A.; and B.Arch degrees; Interior Design curriculum articulated for B.F.A. degree.
 Visual Studies electives and seminar, required by CCA can be met with articulated courses from different design A.A. majors from FIDM.

 CSU GE Certification has provided for articulation of lower division general education courses from FIDM as being readily transferable to the CSU Academic Breadth requirements systems for any of the 23 CSU campuses.
-Major specific coursework in the past was articulated with specific CSU campuses that provide equivalency confirmations and/or course to course articulation.
+Major specific coursework in the past was articulated with specific CSU campuses that provide equivalency confirmations and/or course-to-course articulation.
 FIDM has maintained articulation with specific CSU campuses: CSU Long Beach, CSU Northridge.
-Students in most instances will have to supplement FIDM course offerings with addition coursework to complete upper division transfer requirements and supplemental requirements that may be required to program impaction.
+Students in most instances will have to supplement FIDM course offerings with additional coursework to complete upper division transfer requirements.
+In the case of a program being impacted, there may be supplemental requirements.

 Articulation agreement describes how courses taken at FIDM will transfer to meet Notre Dame de Namur University requirements for General Education and lower division major preparation.
 Students do not need to complete all of the requirements before transferring to NDNU.

-- University of Phoenix (http://www.phoenix.edu/admissions/transfer_information/transfer-guides/courses/ca/fashion_institute_of_design_and_merchandising.html) Block transfers for all FIDM majors details of the application of transfer credit outlined on UOP's website (see link listed).
+Block transfers for all FIDM majors; details of the application of transfer credit outlined on UOP’s website.